AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Migrate data/Migrate self-managed standalone MongoDB databases to Alibaba Cloud by using DTS.md

 ## Procedure

-1. Log on to the[DTS console](https://dts-intl.console.aliyun.com/).
+1. Log on to the [DTS console](https://dts-intl.console.aliyun.com/).

 2. In the left-side navigation pane, click **Data Migration**.